oktadev/okta-blog/_source/_posts/2017-07-13-apache-shiro-spring-boot.md

 title: 'Protecting a Spring Boot App with Apache Shiro'
 author: brian-demers
 by: advocate
+description: "Learn how to use the Apache Shiro Spring Boot starter to set up role-based access control (RBAC) and permissions for your users."
 communities: [java]
 tags: [java, authentication, auth]
 type: conversion